-The child life specialists at The Children's Hospital at Memorial University Medical Center are committed to protecting the health and welfare of all children.
+The child life specialists at the Dwaine & Cynthia Willett Children's Hospital of Savannah at Memorial University Medical Center are committed to protecting the health and welfare of all children.
 They regularly participate in health fairs and community events for children and families.
 They also offer the following services.

-Teddy Bear Hospital This annual event is organized by the child life team and held on the campus of Memorial University Medical Center.
+This semi-annual event is organized by the child life team and held on the campus of Memorial University Medical Center.
 Children age 10 and under are invited to bring their favorite teddy bear or doll in for a pretend check-up.
 The toys go through a mock hospital and the children learn about surgery, respiratory care, X-rays, and immunizations in a fun, non-threatening environment.
 Various community groups also participate.
 There is no charge to attend.
 For more information, call 912-350-9336.

 COPES for Kids consists of three medically themed teaching kits containing large and small group lesson plans, movement and music activities, equipment for learning centers, and themed books.
 The kits can be checked out or borrowed for use in individual classrooms.
 The medically themed kits include: